WylieFKau/Wi2020_CHEME485_FinalProject/PR_components/ReactionKinetics.md

 The following reaction kinetics are valid between 300-400 C and between 1-3 atm.

-- The first reaction is the conversion of o-xylene and oxygen gas to phthalic anhydride.
+- The first reaction is the conversion of o-xylene and oxygen gas to phthalic anhydride and water.
 ![](Reaction1.png)
 - The second reaction is the combustion of phthalic anhydride.
 - The third reaction is the combustion of o-xylene.